-Last Updated on by
+Last Updated on March 31, 2022 by Heather Hart, ACSM EP, CSCS

-That said, there is a laundry list of minor maladies that may pop up from time to time, leaving new runners wondering what the heck is happening to their bodies.
+That said, there is a laundry list of minor maladies and strange bodily reactions that may pop up from time to time, leaving new runners wondering what the heck is happening to their bodies.
 Among the list of unexpected concerns I often hear from newer runners is “why do my hands swell when I run“?

-Puffy fingers and swollen hands are not that uncommon in runners, especially those running longer distances.
-The reason for swelling could be something as simple as increased blood flow, or the swelling could be indicative of something much more serious.
+Puffy fingers and swollen hands due to fluid retention are not that uncommon in runners or walkers, especially those running longer distances or who are walking/hiking for a long time.
+The reason for swelling could be something as simple as increased blood flow, an imbalance of electrolytes, or natural pooling of fluids.

 When you run, your body naturally diverts blood flow to the more important systems required for running (heart, lungs, and muscles) and away from the less important systems.
-This is one of the reason why digestion slows down drastically when you are running: your stomach function simply isn’t as important to the body.
+This is one of the reason why digestion slows down drastically and nausea may occur when you are running: your stomach function simply isn’t as important to the body.

-Further, the swinging of your arms, or even the act of your arms hanging for long periods of time (if you are really efficient and not wasting your energy on the arm swing) can cause pooling of fluids in your hands due to gravity.
+Further, the swinging of your arms, or even the act of your arms hanging for long periods of time (if you are really efficient and not wasting your energy on the arm swing) can cause pooling of fluids in your hands and surrounding tissue due to gravity.
 Again, very normal.

 These fluids will be reabsorbed by the lymph system, however, that process is also slowed down during exercise.
 Typically you will see faster reabsorption within an hour after you finish running.

 When your body temperature increases, the body responds by pushing blood to the vessels closest to the surface of your body, to dissipate heat.
 These blood vessels swell, and voila, you have swollen hands.

 Now that you know why your hands swell when you run, what can you do to prevent it?

-– During your run, occasionally move your arms in a completely different pattern than the normal running arm swing.
+- Move Your Arms.
+During your run, occasionally move your arms in a completely different pattern than the normal running arm swing.
 Bring your arms up over your head, put them out to the side and perform a few arm circles, or any other exaggerated movement that will encourage fluid that is pooling to move.